-The University of Central Lancashire’s core business is teaching and research; it has a full and part time student population of about 35,000 in a wide range of subject areas comprising 5 Faculties and 16 academic Schools supported by professional services.
-We employ around 1300 full and part time academic staff and over 1400 professional services staff.
+The University of Central Lancashire’s core business is teaching and research; it has a wide range of subject areas and comprises 4 Faculties and 20 Academic Schools supported by Professional Services teams.
+We employ around 1600 full and part time Academic staff and just over 1700 Professional Services staff.

-The University has an annual turnover of £200 million of which £70 million is spent on goods and services to support the running of the University with a further £10 million on average on its capital program.
-The University is supported by a centralised purchasing function.
+The University has an annual turnover of £226 million of which £72 million is spent on goods and services to support the running of the University with a further £25 million on average on its capital program.
+The University is supported by a procurement function.

 UCLan Business Services Limited is a wholly owned trading subsidiary of the University and is subject in its procurement dealings to the same vetting processes in place for the University, as set out below.